The South African Judaica Collection

 Irving Wallace (1916-1990): Popular American novelist.
 The collection relates to the early part of his career and includes manuscripts of The Man and The Prize, short stories, correspondence, and materials relating to ﬁlm adaptations.

 Jerome Weidman (1913-1998): Writer known for his candid portraits of Jewish characters.
-His archive at the Ransom Center includes manuscripts of Weidman's novels, short stories, essays, and plays, including Fiorello! and I Can Get It For You Wholesale.
-Correspondence includes Kay Boyle, Alastair Cooke, Lillian Hellman, Gypsy Rose Lee, W. Somerset Maugham, and Irving Wallace.
+His archive includes manuscripts of his novels, short stories, essays, and plays, including Fiorello! and I Can Get It For You Wholesale.
+Correspondents include Kay Boyle, Alastair Cooke, Lillian Hellman, Gypsy Rose Lee, W. Somerset Maugham, and Irving Wallace.

 Louis Zukofsky (1904-1978): American poet inspired by his study of Kaballistic Judaism.
 His archive contains manuscript materials for three hundred fourteen separately titled poems, novels, short stories, dramas, works of criticism, essays, reviews, and translations.
 The collection also has a large quantity of correspondence with Cid Corman, Lorine Niedecker, Edward Dahlberg, and Carl Rakosi.